phoenix-actions/test-reporting/README.md

 # Test Reporting

+A fork of [Dorny's test reporter](https://github.com/dorny/test-reporter) created primarily to add support for `mochawesome-json`.
+Also includes several further feature enhancements and bug fixes on the original.

-This [Github Action](https://github.com/features/actions) displays test results from popular testing frameworks directly in GitHub.
+This [Github Action](https://github.com/marketplace/actions/test-reporting) displays test results from popular testing frameworks directly in GitHub.

 ✔️ Parses test results in XML or JSON format and creates nice report as Github Check Run